June 18-21, 2019

 Speakers include Benjamin Bamberger (University of Illinois at Urbana-Champaign), Mauricio Borrero (St. John’s University), Cynthia Buckley (University of Illinois at Urbana-Champaign), Christopher Condill (University of Illinois at Urbana-Champaign), Kathryn Franklin (Birkbeck, University of London), Stephen Jones (Mount Holyoke College), and Judith Pintar (University of Illinois at Urbana-Champaign).

 Housing, travel, and research stipend funds are available through the Summer Research Lab Title VIII grants.
-Applicants are asked to propose a project (e.g. course, lecture, study abroad program, bibliography) that they would like to develop during the workshop to incorporate the South Caucasus.
+Applicants have been asked to propose a project (e.g. course, lecture, study abroad program, bibliography) that they would like to develop during the workshop to incorporate the South Caucasus.

-To apply to the workshop and Title VIII funding, please visit https://reeec.illinois.edu/programming-and-events/summer-research-laboratory/
+For more information on the Summer Research Lab and Title VIII funding, please visit https://reeec.illinois.edu/programming-and-events/summer-research-laboratory/

 Facilitators: Stephen Jones (Professor of Russian and Eurasian Studies/International Studies, Mount Holyoke College), Mauricio Borrero (Associate Professor of History,St. John’s University), Talin Lindsay (Executive Director, ARISC)